- MFA + French (Canadian / Quebec) embassy legalisation handled in-house

 Why NYC Legal & Notary for House Registration → French (Canadian / Quebec)

-Although clients often find us looking for translation, what they actually engage is a Thai law firm whose translation desk is staffed by French (Canadian / Quebec) specialists and supervised by licensed attorneys.
+NYC Legal & Notary Services Co., Ltd. is a registered Thai law firm, and the French (Canadian / Quebec) desk sits inside the translation-and-legalisation division.
 We operate six in-house Notarial Services Attorneys, a panel of more than 200 certified translators across 205 languages, and a dedicated MFA & embassy liaison team that visits the Department of Consular Affairs at Chaeng Watthana every working day.

 Using your French (Canadian / Quebec) document abroad

-Our service-level promise is first-attempt acceptance by the destination French (Canadian / Quebec) authority, and the measured first-pass rate sits in the high nineties.
+Our service-level commitment is first-attempt acceptance by the destination French (Canadian / Quebec) authority; if a file is refused because of a defect in our translation, we correct and re-file it at our own cost.
 If the receiving office requests an additional step — for example a sworn translator's signature notarised in the destination country, or a translation re-done into a regional dialect — we provide a follow-up service from our partner network of overseas counsel.

 FAQ